Ann Arbor therapist offers counseling, helping clients achieve satisfying life.

 Vaginnisums is the term used for a condition that affects a woman’s ability to engaged in any form of vaginal penetration.
 This includes not only intercourse, but also use of tampons, or getting routine gynecological examination.
 The vaginal muscle becomes spastic in an involuntary way, which makes any penetration either very painful or impossible.
 (From Wikipedia).

 People tend to believe that with the sexual revolution, and the widely available knowledge about sexuality, this kind of dysfunction no longer exists.
-This is not the case; I have come across the conditions several times in my practice just in the last year.
+This is not the case; I have come across the condition several times in my practice just in the last year.

 We do not hear about the condition, possibly because of shame or maybe because there is no pharmacological solution available, so there are no ads from the pharmaceutical companies.